crdoconnor/strictyaml/README.rst

    >>> schema = Map({"name": Str(), "age": Int(), "possessions": Seq(Str())})
    >>> person = load(yaml_str, schema)
    >>> person.data == {"name": "Ford Prefect", "age": 42, "possessions": ["Towel", ]}     # 42 is now an int
+   True

 A YAMLError will be raised if there are syntactic problems, violations of your schema or use of disallowed YAML features:

 .. code-block:: yaml

    # All about the character
    name: Ford Prefect
    age: 42

 .. code-block:: python